-"Bonnet top" is the area which is bounded by (a), (b) and (c) as follows:

-- (a) The bonnet leading edge reference line; - (b) The bonnet rear reference line; - (c) The side reference lines. - 2.910.
-"Bonnet top test area" is composed of the child headform test area and the adult headform test area as defined in paragraphs 2.14. and 2.1. respectively. - 2.1011.
+- 2.9.
+"Bonnet top" is the area which is bounded by (a), (b) and (c) as follows: - (a) The bonnet leading edge reference line; - (b) The bonnet rear reference line; - (c) The side reference lines. - 2.10.
+"Bonnet top test area" is composed of the child headform test area and the adult headform test area as defined in paragraphs 2.14. and 2.1. respectively. - 2.11.
 "Bumper" means the front, lower, outer structure of a vehicle.
 It includes all structures that are intended to give protection to a vehicle when involved in a low speed frontal collision and also any attachments to this structure.
-The reference height and lateral limits of the bumper are identified by the corners and the bumper reference lines. - 2.112.
-"Bumper lead" means for any longitudinal section of a vehicle, the horizontal distance measured in any vehicle vertical longitudinal plane between the upper bumper reference line and the bonnet leading edge reference line. - 2.1213.
-"Bumper test area" means the frontal surface of the bumper limited by two longitudinal vertical planes intersecting the corners of the bumper and moved 66 mm parallel and inboard of the corners of the bumpers. points 66 mm inside the defined corners of the bumper.
-This distance is to be set with a flexible tape held tautly along the outer surface of the vehicle." - 2.1314.
-"Centre of the knee" of the lower legform impactor is defined as the point about which the knee effectively bends. - 2.1415.
+The reference height and lateral limits of the bumper are identified by the corners and the bumper reference lines. - 2.12.
+"Bumper lead" means for any longitudinal section of a vehicle, the horizontal distance measured in any vehicle vertical longitudinal plane between the upper bumper reference line and the bonnet leading edge reference line. - 2.13.
+"Bumper test area" means the frontal surface of the bumper limited by two longitudinal vertical planes intersecting points 66 mm inside the defined corners of the bumper.
+This distance is to be set with a flexible tape held tautly along the outer surface of the vehicle. - 2.14.
+"Centre of the knee" of the lower legform impactor is defined as the point about which the knee effectively bends. - 2.15.
 "Child headform test area" is an area on the outer surfaces of the front structure.
-The area is bounded, in the front, by the front reference line for child headform, and, at the rear, by the WAD1700 line, and by the side reference lines. - (a) in the front, by a WAD 1,000 or a line 82.5 mm rearward of the bonnet leading edge reference line, whichever is most rearward at a given lateral position, - (b) at the rear, by a WAD 1,700 or a line 82.5 mm forward of the bonnet rear reference line, whichever is most forward at a given lateral position, and - (c) at each side, by a line 82.5 mm inside the side reference line.
+The area is bounded: - (a) In the front, by a WAD 1,000 or a line 82.5 mm rearward of the bonnet leading edge reference line, whichever is most rearward at a given lateral position, - (b) At the rear, by a WAD 1,700 or a line 82.5 mm forward of the bonnet rear reference line, whichever is most forward at a given lateral position, and - (c) At each side, by a line 82.5 mm inside the side reference line.

-The distance of 82.5 mm is to be set with a flexible tape held tautly along the outer surface of the vehicle."
+The distance of 82.5 mm is to be set with a flexible tape held tautly along the outer surface of the vehicle.

-2.1516.
+2.16.
 "Corner of bumper" means the vehicle's point of contact with a vertical plane which makes an angle of 60° with the vertical longitudinal plane of the vehicle and is tangential to the outer surface of the bumper (see Figure 5).